boostercloud/booster/docs/README.md

 export class SuperUser {}
 ```

 Here, we have defined the `Admin`, `User` and `SuperUser` roles.
 They all contain an `authentication` attribute.
 This one contains a `signUpMethods` attribute.
-When this value is empty (`Admin` role) a user sign-up can't use this role to sign up.
+When this value is empty (`Admin` role) a user can't use this role to sign up.

 `signUpMethods` is an array with limited possible values: `email` or `phone` or a combination of both.
 Users with the `User` role will only be able to sign up with their emails, whereas the ones with the `SuperUser` role will be able to sign up with either their email or their phone number.